Title: Grand Tyler of the Grand (Masonic) Lodge of Pennsylvania

 Death Date: December 19, 1867

 According to Dr. Glenys Waldman, librarian at the Masonic Library and Museum of Pennsylvania, the first Masonic record of William was in 1838 at the age of 21.
-He became an Apprentice in March.
-From other sources, it was determined that he obtained the Fellow Craft degree in April, then Master Mason May 7 at a Lodge of Instruction held by the Grand Lodge.
+He became an apprentice bricklayer in March of that year.
+He quickly rose in rank, obtaining the Fellow Craft degree and then Master Mason that same year.

-Within his Lodge, apparently he was never Junior Warden, but was elected Senior Warden in December 1840 and Worshipful Master in 1841.
 He was also a member of Jerusalem Holy Royal Arch Chapter No. 3, of which he became High Priest in 1843.
-He is shown to have gained membership in Knights Templar, St. John’s Commandery No. 4, as of June 1848, and Scottish Rite, July 11, 1857.
-When William died in 1867 he left a widow and nine children.
+He gained membership in Knights Templar, St. John’s Commandery No. 4 in 1848, and the Scottish Rite in 1857.

 Support the Friends of Mount Moriah

 Help us in our mission to restore and maintain the beautiful Mount Moriah Cemetery by donating to our cause or volunteering at one of our clean-up events.